JSSatchell/HyperSearch/HyperSearch Lite/READ ME.md

 The app will stay open in the system tray unless closed from the tray or via "Exit App" from the "X" menu.

+When the app is launched for the first time it will create a .ini sidecar file.
+If the .exe is moved the .ini must stay in the same root folder or the settings will be reset.

 ---

 **UPDATE FAVORITES:**